JostieVb/chassis-automation-docs/frontend/index.rst

 .. rubric:: Directives

-Angular directives extend the html by adding custom attributes.
+Angular directives extend the html by adding custom attributes to html elements.
 This chapter will explain the usage of directives within Chassis Automation.

 .. toctree::